-The road was bumpy and we drove next to some town ships, more about the town ships in another story.
+The road was bumpy and we drove next to some townships, more about the townships in another story.
 The streets in SA are very farsighted.
-So we saw far away two cars standing on our line and as we got closer we recognised that one car, which was standing slightly off the street, was a police car and one was standing in the middle of our road.
+So we saw far away two cars standing on our line and as we got closer we recognized that one car, which was standing slightly off the street, was a police car and one was standing in the middle of our road.
 I don’t remember if it also was a police car or not, for some reason I didn’t pay much attention.
-The police men was standing next to the car he signalled us with his hands that we should overtake and keep driving.
+The policeman was standing next to the car he signaled to us with his hands that we should overtake and keep driving.

 As we did so, we saw the reason.

-In the middle of our road, there was a men, laying on the street.
-His arms and legs outstretched and with a blanket over his upper body.
+In the middle of our road, there was a man, laying on the street.
+His arms and legs are outstretched and with a blanket over his upper body.

 He was dead.

 And given the situation, it was a fatal traffic accident.
 We both saw him in slow motion and we didn’t talk for the next 6-8 minutes.
 Here we are, driving to our day trip, having plans, and forgetting the privilege to do so.
 And there he was, the man which name I do not know, also having plans, maybe going home to his family, or visiting his parents, which he won’t be able to do anymore.
 Yes, they all had plans as we do.
 Your time here is limited, use it wisely.